I’m Tracey Arial, a 57-year-old creative entrepreneur who lives in Verdun, Quebec with my husband, two adult children

 For a closer look at how we may connect, explore my courses and services.

 If you’re a business owner or entrepreneur, you can hire me to profile you, your company and your employees for your annual report, funding proposals, newsletters, or your website.

 You can also take my “profile your business” course that teaches you how to do it yourself.

-For editors, I write Canadian business profiles, community action stories, Montreal news and historical features.
+For editors, I write Canadian business profiles, community action stories, and historical features.

-To explore these options, set up a phone or Skype call through my MeetMe page.
+To explore these options, set up a meeting through my Bookable calendar.